tscholze/dotnet-iot-raspberrypi-tobot/README.md

 ## ?
 What is Tobot?

 **Tobot** is a complete .NET robotics platform that brings the power of modern C# to the Raspberry Pi and the beloved Pimoroni Explorer HAT.
+At the heart of the solution is the `TobotController`, a single high-level entry point that orchestrates every hat, sensor, and peripheral so your apps never need to juggle individual drivers.
 Whether you're building your first robot, teaching programming, or creating a sophisticated autonomous system, Tobot provides everything you need in a clean, intuitive API.

 ### ✨ Why Tobot?